 If you like to read, then you have already unknowingly started to prepare for the CBEST reading section, which will test things like your reading comprehension, analysis skills, and ability to understand vocabulary in context.
 If you haven’t read a book in years, it’s time to get started with some practice questions.
 And it wouldn’t hurt to clear the dust off your high school English notes to review some rhetorical devices and the proper way to paraphrase.

 If you haven’t solved a math problem in years, you will need to brush up on the basics – arithmetic, introductory algebra and geometry, and numerical and graphical relationships.
 You cannot use a calculator on the math section of the CBEST, so in order to mimic testing conditions, practice without one.
+Try out a practice test to see how you do!

 This chart breaks down the content of both the Reading subtest and the Mathematics subtest: